cobragroup/cocoabox/README.md

 #### Visualisation (optional)

-**Parameters:**
+Parameters:
 - **Method**: individual (default), summarised

 The "individual" method will plot each region separately.
 The time series of each subject will be displayed on a separate figure, and split into several figures if their count exceeds 15.
 If more than 30 figures are to be shown, the method will automatically change to "summarised".
 Method "summarised" will create a single plot for all regions.

-Optionally: change the default indices of Timepoints, Components/Clusters, and/or Realisations (subjects) to be visualised in the respective text fields (as comma-separated lists, numeric ranges, or a combination of the two), and use the switch button to indicate whether those are to be included or excluded.
+Optionally: change the default indices of **Timepoints**, **Components**/**Clusters**, and/or **Realisations** (subjects) to be visualised in the respective text fields (as comma-separated lists, numeric ranges, or a combination of the two), and use the switch button to indicate whether those are to be included or excluded.

 *Note: If you are working with a subset of the original data, the indices to be visualised refer to the subset, not to the original data (i.e. the subset to be visualised is a subset of the subset).*